arrrrrmin/arrrrrmin.netlify.com/content/portfolio.md

 # TLDR

-Python Developer 🐍 • Freelancer 🚀 • Electronic Music Nerd 🎛️
+The name is Armin 👋 • Python Developer 🐍 • Freelancer 🚀 • Electronic Music Nerd 🎛️

 # About me

-I'm *arrrrrmin*, a **freelancing data scientist** with interest in NLP projects, python, data pipelines and web development.
+I'm *arrrrrmin* (Armin Müller-von Fischer), **freelancing data scientist** with interest in NLP projects, python, data pipelines and web development.
 Since 2018 I work for different customers on various projects as a freelancer.
 Mostly things boil down to data analysis and machine learning or deep learning to provide solutions for customer needs.
 From 2018 to 2022 I cofounded [KnowKit](https://www.knowkit.com).

 # Projects